-There are six steps at the Ambassadors' Entrance, the main entrance to the Palace, and 47 steps on the Grand Staircase leading to the State Rooms – a permanent handrail is available on both sides of the Staircase.
+There are six steps at the Ambassadors' Entrance, the main entrance to the Palace, and 47 steps on the Grand Staircase leading up to the State Rooms – a permanent handrail is available on both sides of the Staircase.

-There are 41 steps on the Ministers' Staircase at the end of the tour – a permanent handrail is available on both sides of the Staircase.
+There are 41 steps down on the Ministers' Staircase at the end of the tour – a permanent handrail is available on both sides of the Staircase.

 There are ten steps from the West Terrace down into the garden.